-The chart assumes that the current 4.45% interest rate on federal loans will hold steady throughout your entire four years.
-It also assumes that you will accrue interest on your freshman year loans for four years, your sophomore year for three, your junior for two, and your senior year for 12 months.
+The chart assumes that the current 4.53% interest rate on federal loans will hold steady throughout your entire four years.
+It also assumes that you will accrue interest on your freshman year loans for four years, your sophomore year for three, your junior for two and your senior year for 12 months.

 When you borrow the federal maximum for four years, you end up with $27,000 in student loans.
-However, you’re also on the hook for $2,849 in interest.
-When you graduate, you actually owe $29,849.
+However, you’re also on the hook for $2,900 in interest.
+When you graduate, you actually owe $29,900.
 And, of course, the interest keeps piling up during your grace period.
-When you finally start repaying your loans, you’re looking at more than $30,000 in debt — even though you didn’t borrow that much.
+When you finally start repaying your loans, you could be looking at more than $30,000 in debt — even though you didn’t borrow that much from the start.

-If you have some subsidized loans, though, you might not owe as much, thanks to the government covering your interest charges.
+If you have some subsidized loans, though, you might not owe as much, thanks to the government subsidizing your interest charges.

-You see a similar story with private student loans, said Drake.
-Check with your lender to see if there is a grace period after graduation, as well as the ability to put off payments until you finish school.
+You see a similar story with private student loans.
+Check with your lender to see if there is a grace period after graduation, as well as the ability to put off payments until you finish school — as these perks are not guaranteed.
 But either way, you’ll still have to watch rates, and realize your balance could grow while you’re getting your education.